Nepal entry requirements for Ukraine passport holders

 Must be valid for at least 6 months beyond your stay

-Your passport needs at least 6 months of validity from your date of entry into Nepal.
-Airlines check this before boarding — if your passport expires sooner, you'll be denied boarding.Required
+Your passport needs at least 6 months of validity from the date you enter Nepal.
+Airlines check this at check-in — if your passport expires sooner, you won't board.
+Bring a photocopy of the bio page as backup.Required

 Return or onward ticket